AndrewMyint/react-big-scheduler/README.md

 Forked from https://github.com/StephenChou1017/react-big-scheduler.
-All credits would go to him react-big-scheduler
+All credits would go to him.

+react-big-scheduler
 ========================